 involved in preparing and delivering a varied programme of activities.

 These include Bible teaching, singing, games, craft and basic

 conversational English lessons.
 We aim to create teams of at least four

 men/women for each club who can between them teach the Bible, lead

 games, singing and craft activities and play a musical instrument.

-A training day will be held in around the end of May 2013 (the exact time and location will be decided later).
+A training day will be held on the 14th of June 2014 (the exact time and location will be decided later).
 This

 training day is vital to the success of the clubs and it is expected that